3 Brand-New De Bethune DB28s To Celebrate 10 Years Of This Sensational, Now Ultra-Thin Watch With Floating Lugs

 The refined, balanced dial harks back to classic watchmaking techniques while simultaneously bringing them into the twenty-first century.
 The focus here is the large expanse, cleanly decorated without superfluous ornamentation aside from the beautiful hand-guilloché barleycorn pattern inside of the blued hour track around the periphery.

-The De Bethune tourbillon differs from many others on the market for a several reasons.
+The De Bethune tourbillon differs from many others on the market for several reasons.
 For one, its cage makes one full revolution in just 30 seconds rather than the usual 60 seconds.
 For another, it beats at a high-speed frequency of 36,000 vph (5 Hz).
 It also features the lightest cage on the market, coming in at a mere 0.18 gram, despite comprising 63 components.

 The case back is an interesting nod to the ten-year history of the DB28: on November 19, 2011 the DB28 won the Grand Prix d’Horlogerie de Genève’s highest honor, the Aiguille d’Or.
 In recognition of that achievement, the solid titanium case back is engraved with the position of the nine planets of our solar system at that exact date and time.